memoize-immutable/memoize-immutable/README.md

 #### Limiting the size of the cache

 There are many strategies to limit the size of the cache.
-You can use a simple LRU cache [such as this one](https://gist.github.com/louisremi/ed1f8357642be8ecc4a88a78e4fd9870), or even clear the cache completely every X minutes.
+You can pass a simple LRU cache [such as this one](https://gist.github.com/louisremi/ed1f8357642be8ecc4a88a78e4fd9870) with `options.cache`, or even clear the cache completely every X minutes.

 ## Usage